 My company Heart Stück Bernie (HSB) makes site-specific performance art with exposed seams and a highbrow/lowbrow zeitgeist cocktail.
 My dances deliver warnings, promises, and gut sparks somewhere between genuine tempo and swift kicks one heart attack to the left.
 HSB is the recipient of a 2009 Brooklyn Arts Council Regrant, Dance Metro DC’s 2015 Choreographer’s Commission, the Kennedy Center’s 2016 Local Dance Commissioning Project, a 2018-2019 Individual Artist Grant from the Arts and Humanities Council of Montgomery County, and the Maryland Creativity Grant for Wren Print Cess Pool Cutty Sark.
-Recent commissions and performances include work for The Collective, SylviDances, Joy of Motion’s Youth Dance Ensemble, the Inaugural DC Dance Summit, Dance Omi, Velocity DC, McLean Project for the Arts, Purchase Dance Company, U.S. Botanic Garden, and National Gallery of Art.
-My signature quirky-luscious choreography will be featured in Snake Telegram, a solo dance evening at Joe’s Movement Emporium in February 2019.
-And I’ll premiere two new works at Dance Place this coming Spring.
-I currently live in Takoma Park, MD with the love of my life, a passion for teaching, and a bear rug made out of construction paper.
+Recent commissions and performances include work for SylviDances, the Inaugural DC Dance Summit, Dance Omi, Velocity DC, McLean Project for the Arts, Purchase Dance Company, U.S. Botanic Garden, National Gallery of Art, American University Dance Company, and Dance Place.